Skip to Content

 Ecotourism

 Ecotourism is about uniting conservation, communities, and sustainable travel.
-This has to reflect in implementation marketing of and, participation in ecotourism practice and principles.
+This has to reflect in the implementation marketing of and, participation in ecotourism practice and principles.
 They follow as:

-• Minimize physical, social, behavioral, and psychological impacts.
+• Minimize the discernible effects on the physical, social, behavioral, and psychological aspects.

-• Provide direct financial benefits for conservation.
+• Generate direct financial advantages for conservation efforts.

-• Generate financial benefits for both local people and private industry.
+• Generate financial gains for both local communities and private enterprises.

 You can read more about Ecotourism here:The International Ecotourism Society